HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="tabindex-usage-and-values.png",
-  caption="`tabindex` usage",
+  caption="`tabindex` usage.",
-  description="Bar chart showing that of pages that use `tabindex`, a `tabindex` of 0 is used on 76.7% of those pages for desktop and 76.4% of those pages for mobile, a negative `tabindex` is used on 69.1% and 69.4% respectively, and finally a positive `tabindex` is used on 8.5% and 7.4%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=723679746&format=interactive", sheets_gid="1436895233", sql_file="tabindex_usage_and_values.sql",
+  description="Bar chart showing that of pages that use `tabindex`, a `tabindex` of 0 is used on 77% of those pages for desktop and 76% of those pages for mobile, a negative `tabindex` is used on 69% of both, and finally a positive `tabindex` is used on 8% of desktop and 7% of mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=723679746&format=interactive", sheets_gid="1436895233", sql_file="tabindex_usage_and_values.sql",
 ) }}

-Out of all websites with `tabindex` attribute, 7.4% have `tabindex` with a positive value.
+Out of all websites with `tabindex` attribute, 7% have `tabindex` with a positive value.
 A positive value for `tabindex` is used to override the keyboard focus order and most of the time leads to a <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html">WCAG 2.4.3 - Focus Order</a> failure.
 Using positive values for `tabindex` is generally bad practice since it disrupts the normal navigation.
 Karl Groves has a <a hreflang="en" href="https://karlgroves.com/2018/11/13/why-using-tabindex-values-greater-than-0-is-bad">great article</a> that explains this concept further.

 ### Landmarks